 Meal kits to celebrate coffee regions

-Italian coffee brand Lavazza and MasterChef judge Jock Zonfrillo have announced the launch of Nature’s Course – a limited edition at-home meal kit that highlights the importance of sustainable agriculture when it comes to climate change.
+Italian coffee brand Lavazza and MasterChef judge Jock Zonfrillo have announced the launch of Nature’s Course.
+The limited-edition at-home meal kits highlight the importance of sustainable agriculture when it comes to climate change.

 With three recipes designed for two people to cook over three nights, the menu celebrates the origins of Lavazza’s ¡Tierra! coffee range, inspired by Central America, the Amazon and Africa.
-These regions are supported through sustainability projects to help farmers manage climate change, as well as economic and agricultural developments in coffee-growing regions.
-For $20, the meal kits are available to order in NSW, Victoria and the ACT, with all proceeds donated to an Australian not-for-profit organisation to carbon-offset travel miles.
+These coffee-growing regions are supported through sustainability projects that help farmers manage climate change and economic and agricultural developments.
+For $20, the meal kits are available to order in NSW, Victoria and the ACT.
+All proceeds will be donated to an Australian not-for-profit to carbon-offset travel miles.

 “The meals within our kit include ingredients that will raise awareness of climate change and the importance of sustainable farming,” Zonfrillo says.
 “We’ve brought attention to regions that the Lavazza Foundation supports through its ¡Tierra! projects and highlighted produce that is culturally significant to these local communities.

-“For Central America, we’ve created a vatapá curry with annatto seeds, the Amazon is represented through a roasted pumpkin salad with tamarind – which is affected by drastic seasonal spikes – and finally, Africa via an injera bread with chickpeas.
+“For Central America, we’ve created a vatapá curry with annatto seeds.
+A roasted pumpkin salad with tamarind represents the Amazon – which is affected by drastic seasonal spikes.
+And finally, Africa via an injera bread with chickpeas.

 “We can’t take our food for granted.
 Without substantial change from all of us, ingredients like these will struggle to flourish.”